grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 }
 ```

-Now we are ready to introduce mocks!
+Finally, we are ready to introduce mocks!
 Let's go!

 ## Specifying protocols

-I hope in previous chapters, I succeeded in making my point that protocols are very important.
-Our goal is to design them so that we can reuse them in different contexts.
-Thus, it makes a lot of sense to specify (remember, that's the word we are using for "test") whether an object adheres to its part of the protocol.
-For example, our `DataDispatch` must first open a destination, then send the data and at last, close the connection.
+I hope that in part 2, I succeeded in explaining why protocols play a big part in my thinking about object-oriented design.
+My goal is to design these protocols so that they can be used in many contexts.
+Thus, if I consider protocols important, I see a lot of sense in specifying (remember, that's the word we are using for "test") these protocols, both from the perspective of sender and recipient of the messages.
+For example, when we look at the protocol between `DataDispatch` and `Destination`, our `DataDispatch` must:

+1. open a destination
+2. then send the data
+3. and at last, close the destination.

+TODO rewrite it - there are two protocols: DataDispatch as a recipient (the protocol and interface it offers) and DataDispatch as a sender (the protocol and interface that it expects).

+If so, we need to document this order in our executable Specification.
+TODO

 If we rely on these calls being made in this order when we write our implementations of the `Destination` interface, we'd better specify what calls they expect to receive from `DataDispatch` and in which order, using executable Statements.

 Remember from the previous chapters when I describe how we strive for context-independence when designing objects?
 This is true, however, it's impossible most of the time to attain complete context-independence.
 In case of `DataDispatch`, it knows very little of its context, which is a `Destination`, but nevertheless, it needs to know *something* about it.
 Thus, when writing a Statement, we need to pass an object of a class implementing `Destination` into `DataDispatch`.
 But which context should we use?